Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

 \subsection{Our results}

+The main motivation for the present paper was Matsumoto and Matui's work on irreducible one-sided shifts of finite type mentioned above.
+If we rephrase their work in terms of (directed) graphs, then they showed that for two strongly connected finite graphs~$E$ and~$F$ the following are equivalent: \begin{enumerate} \item The shifts $(E^\infty, \sigma_E)$ and $(F^\infty, \sigma_F)$ are continuously orbit equivalent. \item The graph groupoids $\mathcal{G}_E$ and $\mathcal{G}_F$ are isomorphic as topological groupoids. \item There is an isomorphism of the graph $C^*$-algebras $C^*(E)$ and $C^*(F)$ which maps the diagonal $\mathcal{D}(E)$ onto $\mathcal{D}(F)$. \item The topological full groups $\llbracket \mathcal{G}_{E} \rrbracket$ and $\llbracket \mathcal{G}_{F} \rrbracket$ are isomorphic as abstract groups. \end{enumerate} The equivalence of (1), (2) and (3) above have since been generalized to more general graphs which need neither be finite nor strongly connected~\cite{CEOR}, \cite{BCW}.
+Our initial goal was to study the topological full group $\llbracket \mathcal{G}_{E} \rrbracket$ of general graph groupoids $\mathcal{G}_E$ and see if we could also add statement (4) to said equivalence.

+Matui's Isomorphism Theorem~\cite[Theorem~3.10]{Mat} gives the equivalence of (2) and~(4) above for the general class of ample effective Hausdorff minimal second countable groupoids over (compact) Cantor spaces (see Subsection~\ref{subs:groupoids} for definitions).
+This covers in particular graph groupoids of strongly connected finite graphs.
+In light of this we attempted to extend Matui's Isomorphism Theorem a little further in order to cover graph groupoids of more general graphs.
+To do this it is necessary to relax both the compactness assumption of the unit space (which corresponds to the graph having finitely many vertices) and the minimality assumption (which corresponds to strong connectedness of the graph).

-The main goal of the present paper is first and foremost to obtain a generalization of Matui's Isomorphism Theorem~\cite[Theorem 3.10]{Mat}.
-We provide two results in this direction (see Theorem~\ref{intro:KFgroupoid} and Theorem~\ref{intro:KLCCgroupoid} below).
-Matui's theorem applies to ample\footnote{I.e.\ étale and the unit space admits a compact open basis.} effective Hausdorff minimal second countable groupoids over (compact) Cantor spaces.
-We wish to relax the compactness assumption on the unit space, so we need to extend the definition of the topological full group to the locally compact setting.
+As our main findings we first describe two modest extensions of Matui's Isomorphism Theorem that apply to general ample groupoids.
+Then we describe two (sharper) isomorphism theorems for the class of graph groupoids.
+Finally, we present a novel embedding theorem for ample groupoids.
+First of all we have to extend the definition of the topological full group to the locally compact setting.
 This is done in Definition~\ref{def:tfg}, where we stipulate that the homeomorphisms in the topological full group should be compactly supported (in addition to being induced by bisections).
 This seems a natural choice, as we then retain the ``finitary'' nature of the elements in the topological full group, as well as the countability of the topological full group (for second countable groupoids).
 Additionally, most of the arguments from~\cite{Mat} still work with suitable modifications.
+For an ample groupoid $\mathcal{G}$ we denote its unit space by $\mathcal{G}^{(0)}$.
+The topological full group of $\mathcal{G}$ is denoted by $\llbracket \mathcal{G} \rrbracket$.
+And the commutator subgroup of $\llbracket \mathcal{G} \rrbracket$ is denoted by $\DD(\llbracket \mathcal{G} \rrbracket)$.
+The first of these isomorphism theorems is a straightforward extension of Matui's Isomorphism Theorem which relaxes the compactness assumption on~$\mathcal{G}^{(0)}$ and the second countability assumption on $\mathcal{G}$.